List of Flashpoint characters: Ed Lane

-Constable (later Sergeant) Edward "Ed" Lane is the veteran of the Strategic Response Unit team; he is the team's tactical leader in the field.
-Ed's secondary role is to act as the crisis negotiator in direct contact with the subject(s).
-Though he has been trained to use lethal force, Ed is constantly troubled with the fact that he sometimes needs to use it to save the lives of others.
+Constable (later Sergeant) Edward "Ed" Lane is a veteran of the Strategic Response Unit; he serves as the team's tactical leader in the field.
+Though he has been trained to use lethal force and keeps up a cool façade in front of his team, Ed remains troubled with the fact that he sometimes needs to use it to save the lives of others.